zhang-wangz/KitchenHelper/README.md

 - the project lib is here: https://pan.baidu.com/s/1Rxf4DMy4PK1VHYjICKd2-w 提取码: 6qmt

-- when download the projects,please after rm the .DS_Store file ,run again
+- when download the projects,please after rm the .DS_Store file , then run the projects.